-Expression in an official school publication or school-sponsored activity is subject to school district editorial control over the style and content when the school district's actions are reasonably related to legitimate pedagogical concerns.
-Official school publications may be distributed at reasonable times and locations.
+Expression in school sponsored media or school-sponsored activity is subject to school district editorial control over the style and content when the school district's actions are reasonably related to legitimate pedagogical concerns.
+School-Sponsored media may be distributed at reasonable times and locations.